webqit/oohtml-cli/README.md

 ###### Usage

 Custom plugins are used by specifying their filename in the [`[plugins]`](#plugins) config option.
 Plugins installed as an npm package are used by specifying their package name.

+## Getting Involved

+All forms of contributions and PR are welcome!
+To report bugs or request features, please submit an [issue](https://github.com/webqit/oohtml-cli/issues).

+## License

+MIT.